-Research at Bergen Oral Cancer Research Group (BOCG) lead by professor Johannessen aims to identify the key molecules of importance for oral cancer development, in order to identify patients who risk developing oral cancer from premalignant lesions, and to reveal potential targets for more efficient, individualized therapy of oral cancer.
+Research at Bergen Oral Cancer Research Group (BOCG) lead by professor Johannessen, aims to identify molecules of importance for oral cancer development, in order to identify patients at risk for developing oral cancer from premalignant lesions, and to reveal potential targets for more efficient, individualized therapy of oral cancer.

 2016 Spring Interview

 Professor Johannessen is the leader of the Bergen Oral Cancer Research Group, BOCG.
 The group aims to identify key molecules for oral cancer development.